dwrobel/flatcam/README.md

 =================================================

+20.03.2020

+- updated the "re-cut" feature in Geometry object; now if the re-cut parameter is non zero it will cut half of the entered distance before the isolation end and half of it after the isolation end

 13.03.2020

 - fixed a bug in CNCJob generation out of a Excellon object; the plot failed in case some of the geometry of the CNCJob was invalid